dogweather/forkful/content/en/clojure/strings/capitalizing-a-string.md

 weight: 2
 ---

-## What & Why?
-Capitalizing a string involves modifying the string so that its first character is uppercase, while the rest of the string remains unchanged.
-Programmers often perform string capitalization to ensure data consistency, especially for names and places or to comply with grammatical rules in user interfaces.

 ## How to:
 Clojure, being a JVM language, allows you to utilize Java String methods directly.
 Here's a basic example of how to capitalize a string in Clojure: